pablo-parra/microservices_poc/README.md

 Repeat the same process

-### Run several instances of a microservices
+#### Run multiple instances of a microservice with the bootified artifact
-In the case of the microservices (sampleApp1 and sampleApp2) you can run multiple instances of each project (that will be automatically registered in Eureka) providing different server ports.
+In the case of the microservices (_sampleApp1_ and _sampleApp2_) you can run multiple instances of each project (that will be automatically registered in Eureka) providing different server ports.

 In the _target_ directory launch the command